toky03/plutus-pioneer-program/code/week06/README.md

 - cabal and ghc installed
 - golang installed
 - npm installed

-If you havent golang installed you can use docker containers instead
+If you do not have golang or npm installed you can use [the pre build docker images instead](#Running-With-Docker)

 ## Run PAB and oracle client
 1. `cabal run oracle-pab`